I own a Holland Lop, that I’ve had my bunny for a full year.

 Do Pet Rabbits Hibernate In The Winter?

-Just like wild rabbits, your pet bunny will not hibernate.
 They do have it easier than wild rabbits, because of your providing shelter and food.

 I did my research before getting my bunny because I knew that I would be keeping him outdoors.
 Everything I was reading was saying that my bunny wouldn’t hibernate.